 New Media Composition

-Anouar Majid is Vice President for Global Affairs and Communications, the founding director of the Center for Global Humanities (Maine, USA) and the Tangier Global Forum (Morocco), and founding chair of the Department of English, which he headed from 2000 to 2009.
+Anouar Majid is Vice President for Global Affairs and Communications, founding director of the Center for Global Humanities (Maine, USA) and the Tangier Global Forum (Morocco), and founding chair of the Department of English, which he headed from 2000 to 2009.
 He conceived and established UNE's campus in Tangier and is the managing director of UNE's operations in Morocco.
 Majid has published widely on relations between Islam and the West.
-He is the author of Islam and America: Building a Future Without Prejudice (Rowman & Littlefield, 2012; paperback edition, with new preface, 2015);...
+He is the author of Islam and America: Building a Future Without Prejudice...
 Read More

 Sean Ramey was born in Lewiston, Maine.
 He graduated from Edward Little High School in Auburn, Maine.
 Sean received a BA from Shenandoah University in Winchester, Virginia and an MFA from Wayne State University in Detroit, Michigan.
 A member of the Actor's Equity Association, Sean has performed at many of the fine regional theatres across the US.
 He now lives in Auburn once again with his lovely wife, Catherine, and their son, James.Read More